nettlep/learn-swift/README.md

 ###Contributors

-  Thanks to Rafał Wójcik for his quick work to update these playgrounds to incorporate the Swift language changes that came with XCode Beta 3.
+  Thanks to Rafał Wójcik for his quick work to update these playgrounds to incorporate the Swift language changes that came with XCode 7.

   Most  playgrounds updated to Swift 3 by Christopher Bell.

+  Sections 24 and 25 by Van Simmons